Home Clan Crest: A lion's head upon a chapeau.

 Fast Castle, Coldingham, Berwickshire.
 This was built as a Home stronghold in the 13th century.
 The ruins are accessible, although the cliffs can be dangerous.

 Hume Castle, Greenlaw, Berwickshire.
-Thirteenth century ruin, semi-restored in 1794.
+Thirteenth century ruin, semi-restored

 The Hirsel, Coldstream, Berwickshire.
 Seat of the earls of Home.